harsh-sankhe/Voice2English-Repo/Notes/Course1/C1Week2.md

 # Image Representation
 An image is represented in form of 3 RGB 64 Matrices.
 If input image is 64*64 pixels then we will have 3 corresponding RGB matrices of 64 pixels.
-The dimension of feature vector x is denoted by nx and is equal to 12288.
+The dimension of feature vector(list of numbers that represent important characterstics of input Example pixels) x is denoted by nx and is equal to 12288 whereas the label y has dimesnion 1 as it has only two options either 0 or 1.
+Hence, ny is equal to 1.

 <img src="Images/ImgRepresent.png" alt="Image Represent" width="800">